openAIRoom/IQAAD/README.md

 Official implementation for the paper "***Unsupervised Anomaly Detection Based on Full-Reference Image Quality Assessment***"

 ## Descriptions
 This project is a [Pytorch](https://pytorch.org/) implementation of IQAAD.
-This paper improves two classical full-reference image quality assessment(FR-IQA), the gradient magnitude similarity deviation(GMSD) and the feature similarity induced metric(FSIM), which can better haddle the intrinsic difficulties of anomaly detection tasks.
+This paper introduce the full-reference image quality assessment(FR-IQA) metric into the reconstruction error, taking the input image as reference.
+Besides, IQAAD improves two classical FR-IQA metrics, the gradient magnitude similarity deviation(GMSD) and the feature similarity induced metric(FSIM), so they can better haddle the intrinsic difficulties of anomaly detection tasks.
+In addition, in order to maintain high reconstruction quality for normal samples while suppressing that for abnormal samples, IQAAD proposes a memory bank with a new updating stratery.

 ## How To Use This Code
 You will need: